mathswan/flatten-kata/README.md

 flatten-kata
 ============

-A small exercise using TDD and Scala Map by Matthew
+A small exercise using TDD and Scala by Matthew

 Satisfy the pre-determined tests by writting test code then production code